STARCaster: Spatio-Temporal AutoRegressive Video Diffusion for Identity- and View-Aware Talking Portraits: Method

-where $Q = zW^Q$, $K = zW^K$, and $V=zW^V$ are the learned projections and $d$ the dimensionality of $Q$ and $K$.
-This enables spatially local yet temporally global information exchange among all frames, allowing the UNet to denoise a video sequence as a collection.
-In practice, we keep the original 2D UNet frozen and train the inserted temporal transformers, which both preserves the identity fidelity inherited from Arc2Face and limits computational overhead.

-\textbf{Audio Encoder.} In order to condition the video model on speech input, we employ an off-the-shelf pre-trained audio encoder for robust feature extraction.
-Following common practice \cite{wei2024aniportrait, xu2024hallo}, we use \texttt{wav2vec} \cite{schneider2019wav2vec, baevski2020wav2vec2} to extract per-frame audio embeddings, obtained by merging the final layer representations, resulting in a vector $c_a \in \mathbb{R}^{9216}$ for each frame.
-We then use a lightweight MLP to project these embeddings into the UNet’s latent space for conditioning.
+\textbf{Audio Encoder.} To condition the model on speech input, we employ an off-the-shelf audio encoder for robust feature extraction.
+Following common practice \cite{wei2024aniportrait, xu2024hallo}, we use \texttt{wav2vec2} \cite{baevski2020wav2vec2} to extract per-frame audio embeddings, obtained by merging the final layer representations, resulting in a vector $c_a \in \mathbb{R}^{9216}$ for each frame.
+We then use a lightweight MLP to project them into the UNet’s attention space for conditioning.

 \textbf{Camera Encoder.} \modelname~supports per-frame viewpoint control for spatial synthesis.
 Given a camera configuration, we flatten the $4\times4$ extrinsics and $3\times3$ intrinsics matrices into a single conditioning vector $c_c \in \mathbb{R}^{25}$.
-Similarly, this vector is mapped to the diffusion model’s latent space through a small MLP.
+Similarly, this vector is mapped to the diffusion model’s attention space through a small MLP.

-\textbf{Decoupled Multi-Source Cross-Attention.} We integrate disentangled control over identity, speech, and viewpoint through a Decoupled Multi-Source Cross-Attention mechanism, which replaces the single-stream cross-attention used in \cite{paraperas2024arc2face}, \ie, $\text{Attention}(Q, K, V)$, where $Q = zW^Q$, $K = c_{id}W^K$, and $V = c_{id}W^V$, using the global identity embedding $c_{id}$ extracted by the Arc2Face encoder.
-Our objective is to additionally incorporate per-frame audio $c_a$ and camera $c_c$ conditions while preserving the pre-trained ID attention weights.
-Here, we introduce parallel attention streams that share the same query but operate with modality-specific key and value projections \cite{ye2023ip}.
+\textbf{Decoupled Multi-Source Cross-Attention.} We integrate disentangled control over identity, speech, and viewpoint through a decoupled multi-source cross-attention mechanism, which replaces the single-stream cross-attention used in Arc2Face, i.e., $\mathrm{Attention}_\mathrm{id}(Q, K_{id}, V_{id})$, where $Q = zW_Q$, $K = c_{id}W_{K_{id}}$, and $V = c_{id}W_{V_{id}}$, using the global identity embedding $c_{id}$ extracted by the Arc2Face encoder.
+Our objective is to additionally incorporate per-frame audio $c_a$ and camera $c_c$ conditions while preserving the pretrained identity attention weights.
+Here, we introduce parallel attention streams that share the same query but operate with trainable modality-specific key and value projections \cite{ye2023ip}.
 The outputs from each attention path are then aggregated to form the final representation: